exactlab/vhpc/README.md

 ### Bind mounts

-- `/sys/fs/cgroup:/sys/fs/cgroup:ro` required by the cgroup support in SLURM
+- `/sys/fs/cgroup:/sys/fs/cgroup:ro` for cgroup support in SLURM (currently not supported)
 - `./slurm-config:/var/slurm_config:ro` (`./slurm-config` provided as an example) enabling to provide files to be placed in `/etc/slurm/` across all nodes (see  [SLURM Configuration Changes](#slurm-configuration-changes))

 ## Security Considerations